syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 </tbody>
 </table>

-Usage: we can able to get the field name of any column by passing its header text as an argument.
+Usage: we can able to get the field name of any column by passing its header text as parameter.

 #### Example